Thallium, the Cursed Element

 Greenberg’s Text-Atlas of Emergency Medicine, compiled by a team of emergency medicine specialists and published in 2004 by Wolters Kluwer, documents connections between thallium and alopecia and peripheral neuropathy.
-You can read relevant portions on Google Books.

 The Encyclopedia of Toxicology also notes the common symptoms of alopecia and peripheral neuropathy.
 See an excerpt on Google Books.